tmorikuicr/espresso/README.md

 ## Installation

 To install `espresso` directly from GitHub, start R and enter the following commands.
+Please refer to the following vignette when installing from source.
 ```
 library(devtools)
 install_github("tmorikuicr/espresso")
 ```

 ## Usage
 Refer the following vignette for the usage of eSPRESSO package.
 [Vignette](https://tmorikuicr.github.io/espresso/)